 Part of the statutory duties of the Clerk are running elections.
 This is a very intricate process that is also time consuming.
 Each election is months of preparation beforehand and requires great attention to detail.
 There are many mandated trainings, reports, and activities that are required by the state of Michigan.
-My current deputy Laura Petzel has been a lifesaving wealth of knowledge that has gotten us through the two elections so far, and preparation for this upcoming election.
-She will be greatly missed upon her retirement this January.
+My current Deputy, has been a lifesaving wealth of knowledge.

 I am available at any time should you have any questions about myself, my role in the Township or about the Township itself.
 There is, unfortunately, always work to be done.
 If you can’t reach me at the Township @ extension 111, please feel free to send me an email at email@example.com with a proposed time for a meeting or phone call.
 I will be happy to accommodate.
 It has been my pleasure to work relentlessly with the Board of Trustees and our Auditors to improve the processes and direction of the clerk’s office, and look forward to continuous improvement over the next four years with the support of your vote.